sammynave/startup/README.md

 Username and password authentication provided by [Lucia](https://lucia-auth.com/).
 Lucia also supports OAuth.
 Here's an example using [GitHub](https://lucia-auth.com/guidebook/github-oauth/sveltekit/) if you want to do that

+There are two roles available to a User: `user` and `admin`.
+Users can have one or both.
+The app is set up so any routes created under `/app/admin` will require the logged in user to have the role `admin`

 # Database migrations

 commands